What Does a Day at Work Look Like for A BlueSprig BCBA?

 Once a client has received an autism spectrum disorder (ASD) diagnosis, the caregiver of the client and BCBA will work together to begin the on-boarding process.

-1. The BCBA will conduct a resource evaluation.
+- The BCBA will conduct a resource evaluation.
 This evaluation is a list of questions that use the words “sometimes” and “never” to determine how often certain behaviors and skills occur for a client.

 Personalized Treatment Plans and Setting Goals

-After completing the assessments, the BCBA will work closely with the client’s family to determine the best treatment plan.
-They customize each treatment plan to the client’s needs and used to achieve behavioral goals throughout their ABA therapy journey.
+After completing the assessments, the BCBA will work closely with the client’s family to determine the best treatment plan and next steps.

 Supervising BTs and RBTs